uthpalaherath/dotfiles/README.md

 I basically create symlinks of each of the files in the directories to the system root.

-## Forks
+## Clones

-Here's a list of repositories that I have forked and modified.
+Here's a list of repositories that I have cloned.

 - [.tmux](https://github.com/uthpalaherath/.tmux):
     Originally created by [gpakosz](https://github.com/gpakosz/.tmux) to modify tmux configuration. **.tmux.conf.local** contains my configuration.